jaromirchaloupka/ATDD.TestScriptor/README.md

 The ATDD pattern is defined by so called tags:

-*	FEATURE: defines what feature(s) the test or collection of test cases is testing
+*	**FEATURE**: defines what feature(s) the test or collection of test cases is testing
-*	SCENARIO: defines for a single test the scenario being teste
+*	**SCENARIO**: defines for a single test the scenario being teste
-*	GIVEN: defines what data setup is needed; a test case can have multiple GIVEN tags when data setup is more complex
+*	**GIVEN**: defines what data setup is needed; a test case can have multiple GIVEN tags when data setup is more complex
-*	WHEN: defines the action under test; each test case should have only one WHEN tag
+*	**WHEN**: defines the action under test; each test case should have only one WHEN tag
-*	THEN: defines the result of the action, or more specifically the verification of the result; if multiple results apply, multiple THEN tags will be needed
+*	**THEN**: defines the result of the action, or more specifically the verification of the result; if multiple results apply, multiple THEN tags will be needed

 ## Installation instructions
 Type either of the following in a PowerShell prompt: